 Holds a valid license to practice as a Registered Professional Nurse in Maine;

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule; and
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

+Completed a minimum of three semester hours in diversity-centered content related to today’s classroom (e.g., culturally responsive teaching, multicultural education, intercultural education, second language acquisition or world language teaching methods); and

 Completed a minimum of three years of experience as a nurse.
-At least 1 year of this experience shall have been within the five years prior to initial application for this certificate.
+At least one year of this experience shall have been within the five years prior to initial application for this certificate.

 Conditional Certificate